shivaverma/Orbit/README.md

 ### Episode termination

-- Episode ends after each 1000 frames or when ball touchs the ground.
+- Episode ends when ball touchs the ground.